How to validate each component of a certificate PEM file, assuming that:

 Key rules for checking certificate chain:

-To validate that the key and server certificate matches use these two commands:
+To validate that the key and server certificate matches use these three commands (Linux only, sha256sum command is not available in Windows):

-Notice that the MD5 sum for key and certificate matches, which means that the key used with the server/web/endpoint certificate is correct.
+Notice that the SHA256 sum for key, CSR, and certificate matches, which means that the key used with the server/web/endpoint certificate is correct.
 If these do not match, the incorrect key has been used.

 -----BEGIN CERTIFICATE-----